DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 ```
 ### BAD
-if 'mystring' not in s:
+if 'mystring' not in text:
     print 'not found'
 else:
-    print 'foundit'
+    print 'found'
     print 'processing'
 ```
 ```
 ### GOOD
-if 'mystring' in s:
+if 'mystring' in text:
-    print 'foundit'
+    print 'found'
     print 'processing'
 else:
     print 'not found'